MicrosoftDocs/dynamics-365-intelligent-order-management/topics/demo-providers.md

 #### Change the fulfillment process policy

-To change the fulfillment process policy, follow these steps.
+To change the fulfillment process policy, follow these steps:

 1. Go to **Settings \> General app settings \> Order handling preferences**.
 1. In the **Fulfillment Process policy** section, select **Fulfillment Order Creation** to change the policy from **Inventory Check and Fulfillment Order Creation**.

 ### Publish policies

-To publish policies, follow these steps.
+To publish policies, follow these steps:

 1. In the left navigation pane, under **Orchestration**, select **Policies**.
 1. Select and publish each policy in the list.

 ### Add providers

-To add providers, follow these steps.
+To add providers, follow these steps:

 1. In the left navigation pane, under **Providers**, select **Library**.
 1. Select and activate the **Internal Application Service**, **Demo Order Fulfillment**, **Demo Order Intake**, and **Demo Order Inventory** providers.